pauliceia/vgiws/README.md

 # webservice

-VGI's Web Service for the Pauliceia's project.
+Web Service for Explicit VGI for the Pauliceia's project.

 <!---
 A basic project for Tornado application.